George Rock (cricketer): Barbados

 Rock was a fast bowler who played for Barbados at a time when the leading Barbadian fast bowlers were the West Indies Test opening pair Wesley Hall and Charlie Griffith.
 In his first match for Barbados, against Trinidad in 1960–61, he took 6 for 63 in the first innings.
 The next season he took 5 for 86 and 4 for 8 when Barbados beat Jamaica by an innings.
 After 1961–62 he did not play for Barbados again until 1968–69, when Hall and Griffith were touring Australia.
 That season he was one of the most successful bowlers in the Shell Shield, with 18 wickets at an average of 16.05, including 3 for 80 and 6 for 18 against Trinidad.

 United States

 Rock studied radio announcing in New York City in 1965.
-He represented the US in the annual match against Canada in 1964.
+He represented the US in the annual cricket match against Canada in 1964.
 He obtained a coaching certificate in England and returned to New York in 1969 to coach cricket.